 Building upon its much larger economy and its geographic centrality, Thailand aspires to become the economic powerhouse for mainland Southeast Asian nations.
-At the same time, fuelled by historical, cultural and economic myths, we tend to look down upon our much poorer Asean neighbours to the west, north and east, seeing only natural resources and cheaper labour to exploit, and markets to dominate.
+At the same time, fuelled by historical, cultural and economic myths, we tend to look down upon o

 The meetings have the makings of a perfect storm, fuelled by Thailand’s insatiable appetite for energy, at any cost.